Rob Cosman's Professional Bench Crosscut Saw

-We offer limited edition handles in bone resin and a variety of unique species of select woods.
-Click HERE to see the current availability.
+We offer limited edition saws with handles in variety of unique species of select woods and bone resin.

 Size.
 Overall length (Toe to handle tip): 15-7/8 inches.
 Blade length (Toe to heal): 11 inches.
 Depth of blade under the back: 2 inches.

 Weight: 570 grams (20.1 oz).